Shobhit1338/Shobhit1338/README.md

 - 🏗️ Implemented full-stack features on dashboards for **Innovation Refunds**, a tax firm in Iowa, US.
 - 💻 Coded web pages and backend features using Python, Django, Bootstrap, HTML/CSS.
-- 🗄️ Utilized Django modules and PostgreSQL to fulfill tasks assigned via Jira.
+- 🗄️ Utilised Django modules and PostgreSQL to fulfil tasks assigned via Jira.

 ## 🛠️ Skills & Technologies